kyma-project/kyma/tools/load-test/README.md

 ## Development

+The main components of the load test can be divided into four and developers might be interested in adjust some of them to their requirements, such as the function definition or even the logic of the test itself throught the `.go` file.

 - **load-test/k8syaml**  contains all the Kubernetes resources needed to deploy the function.

-- **main.go** contains all the logic of the load test.
+- **load-test.go** contains all the logic of the load test.
 You can build it with these commands:

  `GOOS=linux GOARCH=amd64 go build -o ./bin/app`(Mac)
  `CGO_ENABLED=0 go build -o ./bin/app`(Linux)